worldbank/wb-reproducible-research-repository/guidance/Excel_Guidelines.md

 In our commitment to enhancing reproducibility, it is essential to address the inherent challenges posed by manual steps in **Excel-based packages**.
 We aim to bridge this gap through automation and comprehensive documentation.
 The following guidelines are designed to structure Excel files to improve transparency, minimize manual intervention, and streamline the verification process for replicators.

-In our experience, we’ve encountered **three** common cases when it comes to packages that use Excel:
+In our experience, we've encountered **three** common cases when it comes to packages that use Excel:

 ![](../../img/excel_cases.png)

+- **Case 1 — Excel-only package:** All data processing, analysis, and output creation happen entirely within Excel, with no other statistical software involved.
+- **Case 2 — Excel as secondary software (automated):** A primary statistical software (e.g., Stata or R) handles the analysis and exports data directly to Excel with minimal or no manual steps.
+- **Case 3 — Excel as secondary software (manual steps):** A primary statistical software handles the analysis, but data is transferred to Excel through manual steps (e.g., copy/pasting values).

+**Which sections apply to you?**

--   If your package falls under **Case 1**, we recommend reviewing the entire document thoroughly.
+- If your package falls under **Case 1 (Excel-only)**, review the entire document thoroughly.
--   If your package falls under Case 2 or Case 3, focus on Point 4 in [Setting up Excel: Best Practices to Follow](#setting-up-excel-best-practices-to-follow) as well as [Using Excel as a Secondary Software](#using-excel-as-a-secondary-software).
+- If your package falls under **Case 2 or Case 3 (Excel as secondary software)**, focus on Point 4 in [Setting up Excel: Best Practices to Follow](#setting-up-excel-best-practices-to-follow) and the [Using Excel as a Secondary Software](#using-excel-as-a-secondary-software) section.

 ## Setup